redis/jedis/README.md

 ### Easier way of using connection pool

-Using a *try-with-resources* block for each command may be cumbursome, so you may consider using JedisPooled.
+Using a *try-with-resources* block for each command may be cumbersome, so you may consider using JedisPooled.

 ```java
 JedisPooled jedis = new JedisPooled("localhost", 6379);